joergroedel/git-fixes/GIT-WHO.md

 	linux.git $ git config fixes.sle12sp2.pathmap ~/path/to/path-map
 	linux.git $ git config fixes.sle12sp2.ignore ~/path/to/ignore.list

-Now you can use git-who just like this and avoid some typing:
+Now you can save some typing:

 	linux.git $ git-who -d sle12sp2 c37a01779b39

-Have fun with the tool and report any bugs, wishes and feature requests to jroedel@suse.de.
+Have fun with the tool and report any bugs, wishes and feature requests to jroedel <at> suse.de.